FMMT666/SyrSafeTechLogger/README.md

 ---
 ## TODO
+    - make "--status" or "--henlo" the default and start logging with "--log"
     - maybe: removal of units in GetDataRaw()?
     - maybe: dedicated function or whatever for units removal
+    - not nice: "on/off" will  display "off" if an error occurred
     - printout and fetchting the data should really be separated because of the (not originally intended) ctrl functionality
     - add "quiet" parameter for command line control w/ othr SW